 So far, Eurosystem oversight of retail payment systems has been based on the Oversight standards for euro retail payment systems3, which, in turn, were based on the Core Principles for Systemically Important Payment Systems4.
-Given the increased integration of retail payment systems in the Single
+Given the increased integration of retail payment systems in the Single Euro Payments Area (SEPA), and the replacement of the Core Principles with the new CPSS-IOSCO Principles for financial market infrastructures (PFMIs)5, the Eurosystem decided to define a new comprehensive oversight framework for retail payment systems, replacing the one from 2003.
+In this revision, the Regulation of the ECB on oversight requirements for systemically important payment systems (hereinafter "the SIPS Regulation"), by means of which the Eurosystem has adopted the PFMIs, has also

 1 The Eurosystem comprises the ECB and the national central banks (NCBs) of the Member States that have adopted the euro.
-The Eurosystem is governed by the Governing Council and Executive Board of the ECB.
+The Eurosystem is governed by the Governing Council and Executive Board of the ECB